TritonSync-Early Move In Request

 Submit a Maintenance Request

-On behalf of the Office of Residential Life and Housing, I would like to welcome you to the University of Missouri – St. Louis!
+Welcome to the University of Missouri – St. Louis!
 This campus has numerous educational opportunities, developmental programs, and support services which complement your academic success and experience.
 Residential Life and Housing would like to be a part of that experience and invite you to visit and explore the many benefits of living on campus.

 Living on campus offers you the opportunity to develop new and lasting relationships, save on the time and cost of commuting, become even more involved on campus, and take fuller advantage of campus resources.
 Plus the Residential Life experience is shown to result in higher grade point averages and promote positive on-track graduation rates.
 Thus our office offers three on campus living options for your convenience!